 Healthy food options get a bad rap for being expensive, but they don’t have to be.

 “Don’t get distracted by expensive ‘superfoods’,” Dr Beckett advises.
 “There are plenty of options you’re probably already adding to your shopping list, or easy ingredients you can start adding into your daily diet that are extremely economical and won’t go bad before you eat them.
 Take breakfast cereal, for example.
 Sultana Bran is an affordable option that provides you with fibre and whole grains to support your gut health.”

 Fruit and vegetables are also simple and affordable additions to your diet that you should think about switching to if you’re craving a snack during the 3pm slump.

 “Eating healthy foods doesn’t have to be expensive if you don’t want it to be,” Dr Beckett says.
 “And it doesn’t always need to be Insta-worthy”.

 MYTH #5: gluten-free is better for you

-The popularity of gluten-free diets continues to grow, with many people swapping out gluten without having a medical diagnosis of coeliac disease, which occurs when the immune system reacts abnormally to gluten.
+The popularity of gluten-free diets continues to grow, as do diet myths about why a gluten-free lifestyle is better for you.
+Many people are swapping out gluten without having a medical diagnosis of coeliac disease.
+This is a condition that occurs when the immune system reacts abnormally to gluten.